Settings of the TwinCAT module generator

 Project.PreCodeGenerationCallbackFcn

-A function can be called here as a string, which is called before the code generation, i.e. the creation of the TwinCAT C++ project.
+Here, a function can be called as a string to be called before code generation, i.e., before the TwinCAT C++ project is created.

 For example, an m-file MyCallback.m can be created in the workspace with the following content: